SurKM9/sm-blog/_data/blog/2020-12-21-qpluginloader.md

 <br />

 On successful return of an instance, we can call the functions available in the plugin on the fly.

+**Note: If the plugin has additional dependencies on other third party libraries, *errorString()* might throw an error as *“Cannot load library: The specified module could not be found”* unless the plugin is in the same folder as in .exe.**

 ## Conclusion